Fish and Aquatic Life

 The WDNR has stocked brown trout fingerlings in Sugar Creek for many years.
 More recently, wild brown trout have been stocked.
 A 1998 fish survey documented possible natural reproduction and winter survival of trout in Sugar Creek.
 The recent addition of overhead cover for trout to Sugar Creek and the trend toward less active farming in the watershed warrants a complete fish and habitat survey of Sugar Creek to document changes in the habitat and fishery.
 Access to Sugar Creek is from three road crossings, DNR easements and the Upper Mississippi River Fish and Wildlife Refuge.

 Author Aquatic Biologist

-Sugar Creek (miles 3.62-11.29) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Sugar Creek (miles 3.62-11.29) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and is not considered impaired.

 Author Ashley Beranek

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.